-Lord Hutton published his final report in March 2011 and made recommendations about how pensions can be made sustainable and affordable, whilst remaining fair to the workforce and the taxpayer.
-The Government accepted Lord Hutton's recommendations as the basis for consultation and Ministers engaged in extensive discussions with trade unions and other representative bodies on reform of the TPS.
-Those discussions concluded on 9 March 2012 and the Department published a Proposed Final Agreement, setting out the design for a reformed TPS to be implemented from 1 April 2015.
+Lord Hutton made recommendations in 2011 about how pensions can be made sustainable and affordable, whilst remaining fair to the workforce and the taxpayer.
+The Government accepted Lord Hutton's recommendations as the basis for consultation with trade unions and other representative bodies.
+In March 2012 the Department for Education published proposals for the design for a reformed TPS.

 The key provisions of the reformed scheme include: a pension based on career average earnings; an accrual rate of 1/57th; and a Normal Pension Age equal to State Pension Age, but with options to enable members to retire earlier or later than their Normal Pension Age.
-Importantly, pension benefits built up before 1 April 2015 will be fully protected.
+Pension benefits built up before 1 April 2015 will be fully protected.

-In addition, the Proposed Final Agreement includes a Government commitment that those within 10 years of Normal Pension Age on 1 April 2012 will see no change to the age at which they can retire, and no decrease in the amount of pension they receive when they retire.
-There will also be further transitional protection, tapered over a three and a half year period, for people who would fall just outside of the 10 year protection.
+In addition, the proposed final agreement includes a Government commitment that those within 10 years of normal pension age on 1 April 2012 will see no change to the age at which they can retire, and no decrease in the amount of pension they receive when they retire.
+There will also be further transitional protection, tapered over a three and a half year period, for people who would fall up to three and a half years outside of the 10 year protection.

-In his interim report to October 2010, Lord Hutton recommended that short term savings were also required, and that the only realistic way of achieving these was to increase member contributions.
+In his interim report of October 2010, Lord Hutton recommended that short term savings were also required, and that the only realistic way of achieving these was to increase member contributions.
 At the Spending Review 2010 the Government announced an average increase of 3.2 percentage points on the contribution rates by 2014/15.
 The increases were to be phased in from April 2012 on a 40:80:100% basis.